Authorities seek answers after Florida nursing home deaths

 It didn't dawn on him that something could be terribly wrong.

-On Wednesday, he learned that his mother, Gail Nova, was one of eight residents who died at The Rehabilitation Center at Hollywood Hills after Hurricane Irma knocked out power in the area, leaving the staff scrambling to keep residents hydrated and cool with fans and portable air conditioner units.
+On Wednesday, he learned that his mother, Gail Nova, was one of eight residents who died at the facility.

 "I'm not quite clear on how this happened," said Nova, who said he learned of his mother's death from a reporter who got his name and contact info from a nursing home employee.

-As the days passed, she saw that residents were kept outside their rooms in the hallways.
+Without air conditioning, residents were kept in hallways near the cooling units as the days passed.

-"They had portable air conditioner units and fans," Pina said after her mother was taken to the hospital on Wednesday.
-"They were trying to get them all together so they could be able to breathe."

-The first call for help came on Wednesday at about 3 a.m., for a patient in cardiac arrest.
+It was until Wednesday at about 3 a.m. when the first 911 call was made for a patient in cardiac arrest.
 About an hour later, crews grew concerned when they received a second call for a resident with breathing problems.
 When the third call came in, the fire department sent over more crews, the City of Hollywood said in a statement.

 But by the time the facility was completely evacuated on Wednesday morning, one resident had been taken to a funeral home, three others were found dead on the second floor of the facility and several others were in distress, officials said.